SakibAhmedShuva/PostgreSQL-Database-Downloader/README.md

 ## License

-This project is licensed under the MIT License - see the `LICENSE` file for details (if one is provided in the repository).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments